bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The blog page looks good and all thanks to proper semantic design that ensures accessibility and search engine optimization.

-I\'m sure that the Little Lemon Restaurant will get lots of business through their blog, and their customers with disabilities will be able to access the blog with no problems
+I&apos;m sure that the Little Lemon Restaurant will get lots of business through their blog, and their customers with disabilities will be able to access the blog with no problems